partio-scout/scoms-tacnpr/production_files_revB/README.txt

-Paste removed in KiCAD from certain components that are going to be assembled manually (LNA, SAW).
+Paste removed in KiCAD from certain components that are going to be assembled manually (currently only SAW filter).